-Baton Rouge's Only Regional Burn CenterBaton Rouge General's Regional Burn Center was first established in 1970 and is one of only 125 specialized burn centers in the U.S. Because of the limited number of burn centers across the county, Baton Rouge General plays an integral role in supporting other states when the need arises.
-In addition to its many Louisiana patients, the General has cared for patients from across the country.
+Baton Rouge's Only Regional Burn CenterBaton Rouge General's Regional Burn Center was first established in 1970 and is one of only 125 specialized burn centers in the U.S. Because of the limited number of burn centers across the nation, Baton Rouge General plays an integral role in supporting other states when the need arises.

 If you have any questions about Baton Rouge General's Regional Burn Center, please call (225) 387-7717 or email us at firstname.lastname@example.org.
 You can also submit a patient photo or video for a physician consult by clicking here.

 - Prevent a loss of range of motion

 - Educate the patient and family about possible burn-related problems

 Therapeutic interventions during the acute care stage includes:

 - Range of motion exercises

 - Use of pressure wraps as the burns and grafts are healing

 - Positioning devices may be necessary to immobilize or place an extremity in a more functional position following surgery for grafting

 - Customized splints which may be created for individuals' specific needs to maintain joint range of motion and/or tendon integrity